luisoos/NetSpeed/README.md

 # 🚀 NetSpeed
-Analysing your Network Speed was never this easy. — NetSpeed rund speed-tests in your server and gives you all kind of information in a local webpage.
+Analysing your Network Speed was never this easy. — NetSpeed runs speed-tests and gives you all kind of information in a local webpage.

 # 📌 Index
 - [📂 Documentation](https://github.com/luisoos/NetSpeed/)